econdie/image-feed-infinite-scroll/README.md

 ### Running the server
 Clone this repository and navigate to the server directory.
 Run the following commands.
 *Node & NPM must be installed on your system.
+The server code was tested with Node version 8.15.0 and NPM 6.3.0

 Install Dependencies
 ```
 npm install
 ```
 Run the Server
 ```
 npm run start
 ```
 The server will run on http://localhost:3001 .
 To call the server API use http://localhost:3001/feed .
 The API will return 20 items per page.
-To specify the page use the page parameter like so http://localhost:3001/feed?page=1 The number of feed items will be randomly generated.
+To specify the page use the page parameter like so http://localhost:3001/feed?page=1

 ### Requirements
  - Create a front end application to display the feed of images returned from the server
  - The feed should be displayed as an infinite scroll
  - When the user scrolls to the bottom of the feed a loading icon will appear while more items are being fetched.
- - When there are no more results display a message to inform the user that they have reached the end of the feed.
+ - When there are no more results, display a message to inform the user that they have reached the end of the feed.
  - The results from the server should be displayed once they arrive in the stream.
-For example when calling the API a feed object is returned, the image and caption of that object should be displayed in the UI immediately. do not call the API and wait the stream to close before displaying the the results in the UI.
+For example when calling the API a feed object is returned, the image and caption of that object should be displayed in the UI immediately.
+   Do not call the API and wait for the stream to close before displaying the the results in the UI.
+ - The design of the UX/UI can be kept simple, feel free to use CSS/Component libraries.
- - Create instructions on how to run the app.
+ - Create a file called instructions.txt in root of the project that describes how to run your application.

 ### Review Process
 We will review this assessment based on the following criteria